Rkcr7/MarkSwift/README.md

    - Individual PDF files are deleted after being zipped (for multi-file conversions)

 2. **Download Cleanup:**
-   - Remaining files are cleaned up 5 seconds after successful download
+   - After a user successfully initiates a download, the associated session files are scheduled for cleanup after a configurable delay (default: 3 minutes via `postDownloadCleanupDelayMs`).
+This allows users a grace period for re-downloads.

 3. **Periodic Cleanup:**
    - Every 10 minutes (configurable via `periodicScanIntervalMinutes`), the server scans for orphaned session files.